Investment Licence - MiFID

 We can help you obtain an investment licence in the UK (FCA).
 We will spend time with you to understand your business model.
 We will establish the investment services and activities you wish to provide as well as the financial instruments you wish to deal with.
 We will advise you on the initial capital requirements as well as the regulatory conditions, including operational and management requirements.

 Advising on how to best structure your business model to meet regulatory conditions and requirements.

-Guidance on preparing the application documents and information required as part of the investment license authorisation application.
+Guidance on preparing the application documents and information required as part of the investment licence authorisation application.

-Assistance and management with the preparation of the investment services license authorisation application documents, including financial forecast, policy and procedural documents.
+Assistance and management with the preparation of the investment services licence authorisation application documents, including financial forecast, policy and procedural documents.

 Representing you in front of the financial regulator and managing any questions or queries.

 Help with obtaining a bank account and other banking facilities.

 Assistance with company formation

 MIFID or Markets in Financial Instrument Directive is the EU's legislation that regulates firms who provide services to clients involved with 'financial instruments, such as shares, bonds, units in collective investment schemes and derivatives, and the venues such instruments are traded.
 MIFID II came into force on 3 January 2018.